fiazzypaul/fiazzymd/readme.md

 **Connection closed repeatedly (Error 500/515):**
 - ✅ Fixed!
 The bot now uses stable connection settings
-- Changes made to fix error 500:
+- Key fixes applied:
-  - ❌ Removed `fetchLatestBaileysVersion()` (causes 90% of 500 errors)
+  - ❌ Removed `fetchLatestBaileysVersion()` - This causes 90% of error 500 issues
   - ✅ Using real browser info: `Chrome (Linux)`
   - ✅ Increased keepalive to 45 seconds
-  - ✅ Wait 10 seconds before sending first message
+  - ✅ Disabled `syncFullHistory` to reduce load
+  - ✅ **Welcome message disabled by default** - This was causing most disconnections!
   - ✅ Exponential backoff (3s, 6s, 9s, 12s, 15s) for reconnections
   - ✅ Max 5 reconnection attempts to prevent rate limiting

+**Important: Welcome Message**
+- The automatic welcome message is **disabled by default** to prevent error 500
+- Sending messages immediately after connection causes WhatsApp to disconnect
+- If you want to enable it, edit `index.js` around line 193 and uncomment the code
-- If still getting errors:
+- If enabled, it waits 20 seconds before sending (but still might cause issues)
+- **Recommendation:** Keep it disabled and just send yourself a "ping" message to test

+**If still getting errors:**
 - Delete the session folder: `rmdir /s /q sessions\session_name`
 - Reconnect with fresh QR/pairing code
 - Check Windows system time: `w32tm /resync` in CMD
+- Make sure welcome message is disabled

 **General connection issues:**
 - Check your internet connection